justjohnd/workflow/README.md

 This document describes my worflow in detail for creating a Wordpress project (starting with a static site) for myself or a prospective customer

 # Initial Setup
+- Verify that node, npm, SASS, and gulp-cli are globally installed.
+If unsure whether gulp-cli is installed, run `npm i --g gulp-cli`
+-
 ## Setting up git local and remote repos
-- Click "Import repository" or "New"
+- Click "New"
-**If Importing** - Name the repository and click "Begin Import".
-Open your new repository
-- Copy the path
-- In CLI (within your projects folder, for instance `/webDevelopment`) type: `git clone my-repository-path`
+- In your main projects directory:
-- cd into the directory
 ```
+mkdir project-name
+cd project-name
 echo "# site-name" >> README.md
 git init
 git add -A